 They represent your priorities, not nice-to-haves or business as usual.
 Objectives are the most important goals your team will be working on.
 Ask yourself, at the end of the timeframe, what do we need to accomplish no matter what?

 If the answer represents the key metrics that need to stay healthy for the business to operate smoothly, then it's business as usual.
 These metrics keep the business running and you can add them as KPIs so that you can constantly monitor them.

-If the answer breaks the status quo or fixes a KPI, then it's an Objective.
-You can then qualify this by explaining why it is important and why it is urgent so that everyone understands the context for why these goals were chosen at this point in time.
+If the answer breaks the status quo or improves a KPI, then it's an Objective.
+You can then qualify this by explaining why it is important and why it is urgent so everyone understands the context for why these goals were chosen at this point in time.

-Align with other teams if there are dependences.
+Align with other teams if there are dependencies.

 Once priorities have been identified, it's common to need the support of other teams.
-OKRs help identify common effort and goals so that the entire organization is coordinated.
+OKRs help identify common efforts and goals so that the entire organization is aligned.
 Time and resources though are limited, so it's important to openly communicate with other teams to ensure that they also have the capacity to contribute to your OKR.